-Actuarial assumptions - The total pension liability as of the June 30, 2020, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions - The total pension liability as of the June 30, 2021, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.5%

-Salary increases Graded salary ranges from 3.44% to 8.72% based on age, including inflation,
+Salary increases Graded salary ranges from 3.44% to 8.72% based on age, including inflation, averaging 4.00%

-averaging 4.00%

-Investment rate of return 7.25%, net of pension plan investment expenses, including inflation
+Investment rate of return 6.75%, net of pension plan investment expenses, including inflation

-Cost of living adjustment 2.25%
+Cost of living adjustment 2.125%

-Mortality rates were based on customized tables based on actual experience, including a projection of mortality improvement using Scale MP-2019, with static projection to 6 years beyond the valuation date.
+Mortality rates were based on customized tables based on actual experience, including a projection of mortality improvement using Scale MP-2020, with generational projection.

-The actuarial assumptions used in the June 30, 2020, actuarial valuation were based on the results of an actuarial experience study performed for the period July 1, 2012, through June 30, 2016.
-The demographic assumptions were adjusted to more closely reflect actual and expected future experience.
+The actuarial assumptions used in the June 30, 2021, actuarial valuation were based on the results of an actuarial experience study performed for the period July 1, 2016, through June 30, 2020.
+As a result of the 2020 actuarial experience study, investment and demographic assumptions were adjusted to more closely reflect actual and expected future experience.

-The long-term expected rate of return on pension plan investments was established by the TCRS Board of Trustees in conjunction with the June 30, 2016, actuarial experience study.
-This return was selected from a range of values developed using historical market returns and future capital market projections.
-The future capital market projections were produced using a building-block method in which a best-estimate of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) is developed for each major asset class.
-These best-estimates are combined to produce the future capital market projection by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 2.5%.
+The long-term expected rate of return on pension plan investments was established by the TCRS Board of Trustees in conjunction with the June 30, 2020, actuarial experience study.
+A blended of future capital market projections and historical market returns was used in a building-block method in which a best-estimate of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) is developed for each major asset class.
+These best-estimates are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the asset allocation percentage and by adding the expected inflation of 2.25 percent.
 The best-estimates of geometric real rates of return and the TCRS investment policy target asset allocation for each major asset class are summarized in the following table:

+Long-Term Expected

-Asset Class Long-Term Expected Real Rate of Return Target Allocation
+Asset Class Real Rate of Return Target Allocation

-U.S. equity 5.69% 31%
+U.S. equity 4.88% 31%

-Developed market international equity 5.29% 14%
+Developed market international equity 5.37% 14%

-Emerging market international equity 6.36% 4%
+Emerging market international equity 6.09% 4%

-Private equity and strategic lending 5.79% 20%
+Private equity and strategic lending 6.57% 20%

-U.S. fixed income 2.01% 20%
+U.S. fixed income 1.20% 20%

-Real estate 4.32% 10%
+Real estate 4.38% 10%

 Short-term securities 0.00% 1%

 100%

-The long-term expected rate of return on pension plan investments was established by the TCRS Board of Trustees as 7.25% based on a comparison of historical market returns and future capital market projections.
+The long-term expected rate of return on pension plan investments was established by the TCRS Board of Trustees as 6.75% based on a comparison of historical market returns and future capital market projections.

-Discount rate - The discount rate used to measure the total pension liability was 7.25 percent.
+Discount rate - The discount rate used to measure the total pension liability was 6.75 percent.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current rate and that contributions from all state and higher education agencies will be made at the actuarially determined contribution rate in accordance with the funding policy of the TCRS Board of Trustees and as required to be paid by state statute.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make projected future benefit payments of current active and inactive members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the proportionate share of net pension liability to changes in the discount rate - The following presents THDA's proportionate share of the net pension liability calculated using the discount rate of 7.25 percent, as well as what THDA's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower (6.25 percent) or 1 percentage point higher (8.25 percent) than the current rate:
+Sensitivity of the proportionate share of net pension liability to changes in the discount rate - The following presents THDA's proportionate share of the net pension asset calculated using the discount rate of 6.75 percent, as well as what THDA's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower (5.75 percent) or 1 percentage point higher (7.75 percent) than the current rate: